 Once trust has been established between Workload Security and an identity provider with a SAML metadata document exchange, matching groups and roles have been created, and a claim put in place to translate the group data into roles, Workload Security can use SAML single sign-on to automatically make Workload Security accounts for users signing in through your organization's portal.

-For more information on implementing SAML single sign-on, see Getting started with SAML single sign-on.
+For more information on implementing SAML single sign-on, see Configure SAML single sign-on.